davehammers/chicory/README.md

 The docker commands for building a docker image are in build/package/Dockerfile.

-Because Golang is a compiled language, the build can create a SCRATCH image which only contains the `rscan` binary.
+Because Golang is a compiled language, the build can create a SCRATCH image which only contains the `scraper` binary.
 A SCRATCH image keeps the memory usage to the needs of the application plus a small overhead for the container runtime itself.

 ### Building the Docker Image